Classic Greek Baklava

 Baklava is not a difficult recipe, once you know a few tricks.
 First, get all your ingredients ready.
-Nuts should be chopped, filo defrosted and in the refrigerator, and damp towel ready to cover the filo while you’re layering.
+Nuts should be chopped, filo defrosted, and in the refrigerator, and a damp tea towel ready to cover the filo while you’re layering.
 The sugar syrup should be made and chilled before you start your assembly.
 Here’s how to make baklava:

 - Melt the butter and grease your baking pan with a pastry brush.

 - Mix together the nuts and sugar and set aside.

-- Open your filo and cover with the plastic or parchment from the box, then a damp towel to keep the pastry from getting dry and brittle.
+- PRO-Tip: Open your filo and cover it with the plastic or parchment from the box, then a damp towel to keep the pastry from getting dry and brittle.

 - Layer half the filo dough, brushing each layer with butter, into the prepared pan.

-- After the first half of the filo is in the pan, spread the nut mixture over the surface.
+- After the first half of the filo is layered in the pan, spread the nut mixture over the surface.

 - Continue layering and buttering the rest of the filo over the nuts.

 - Cut the baklava on the diagonal in one direction, then the other to form lozenge (or thin rhombus) shapes, then bake as directed.

-- As soon as the baklava comes out of the oven, evenly pour over the cold sugar syrup.
+- As soon as the baklava comes out of the oven, evenly pour the cold sugar syrup over the top.
 Let the baklava cool to room temperature, then dig in!

 Baklava is a sweet dessert pastry made of layers of filo dough, nuts, and sweet syrup to hold it all together.
 The nuts, syrup, and flavorings vary depending on the baker.